Commodity Risk Management Definition

-#1 – Price pooling arrangement: In this commodity is collectively sold to a cooperative or marketing board, which sets the price of the commodity based on a number of factors that result in an average price for all those within the group.
+#1 – Price pooling arrangement: In this commodity is collectively sold to a cooperative or marketing board, which sets the price of the commodity-based on a number of factors that result in an average price for all those within the group.

 Commodity Risk Management Strategies for Buyers

-The following are most common methods of managing commodity price risk for the business of purchasing commodities.
+The following are the most common methods of managing commodity price risk for the business of purchasing commodities.

-#3 – Production process review: In this company usually review the use of commodities in production process regularly with a view to change the mix of products to offset commodity price increases.
+#3 – Production process review: In this company usually review the use of commodities in the production process regularly with a view to change the mix of products to offset commodity price increases.

-Example: Manufacturers of food products continuously look for improvements in a product using less of higher priced or more volatile inputs such as sugar or wheat.
+Example: Manufacturers of food products continuously look for improvements in a product using less of higher-priced or more volatile inputs such as sugar or wheat.

-Now that we understand the how to manage the commodity risks from producer and Buyer perspective, let us go ahead to see what are the various financial market instruments to manage the commodity risks.
+Now that we understand how to manage the commodity risks from the producer and Buyer perspective let us go ahead to see what are the various financial market instruments to manage the commodity risks.